Cyber-Syntax/my-unicorn/README.md

 # <samp>Attention<samp>
-- **Do not use without taking old version backup.** This script is in **beta** version.
-Therefore, you may encounter some errors.
+- **Do not utilize without making a backup of the previous version.** This script is in its **beta phase**.
+Hence, you may experience some glitches.
-- **Script only works for Linux for now.
-Maybe work on MacOS but I didn't test it.**
+- **This script works only on Linux for the moment.
+It may work on MacOS, however, I have not tested it.**
-- Make sure to **read the instructions on releases section** before updating the script because I am adding new features and changing the script.
-Therefore, the instructions may change so different from the previous version.
-But I will try to keep the instructions as simple as possible.
+-  Make sure to **follow the instructions in the releases section** before updating the script, as I am adding new features and making changes to the script.
+Therefore, the instructions may be different from the previous version.
+However, I will try to keep the instructions as simple as possible.

 ## 🙏 If this script helped you;
 - **Please consider giving stars ⭐, it will help me stay motivated to learn coding.**